MichaelCurrin/node-project-template/README.md

 ## About

+This is a template project for new JavaScript projects, whether making a frontend app, server-side app or CLI tool.

 ### How to use this project

-Click _Use this template_ button at the top.
+1. Click _Use this template_ button at the top.

-Follow the install and run instructions in [docs](/docs/) to get the basic app up and running.
+2. Follow the install and run instructions in [docs](/docs/) to get the basic app up and running.

-Follow the [Customization](/docs/customization.md) instructions to make it your own.
+3. Follow the [Customization](/docs/customization.md) instructions to make it your own.

 ### Purpose